 Fourth stop: Wahclella Falls

 Next head back onto the I-84 and drive approximately 11 minutes northeast to the Wahclella Falls trailhead.
 From here take the 2.4 mile out-and-back trail to the falls, which is a relatively easy hike through a lush canyon.
 At the end of the trail you will be greeted by a beautiful 350′ two-tiered waterfall… one of my favorites in the Gorge!
 Note: this trailhead is notorious for car break-ins, so leave any valuables out of sight or take them with you on the hike.
+Make sure you have car insurance and/or travel insurance cover.

 Oregon Road Trip Day 2 – Hood River to Bend

 Wake up in beautiful Hood River and head into town to grab breakfast at Egg River Cafe.
 Once your fueled up for the day, jump back into the car and prepare for another day of road-tripping.
-Again, consider packing a picnic lunch for the day so that you aren’t caught up trying to find somewhere along the way.
+Again, consider packing a picnic lunch in a cooler for the day so that you aren’t caught up trying to find somewhere along the way.

 First stop: Trillium Lake